Retire Early Lifestyle

 So, all is not lost, but how do you know which stocks to own?

-Our recommendation is to keep things simple and own VTI, Vanguard Total Market Index with a 1.60% yield, and DVY, IShares Select Dividend, yielding 3.63%.
+Our recommendation is to keep things simple and own VTI, Vanguard Total Market Index with a1.35% yield, and VGT, Vanguard Information Technology Index, yielding 0.62%.
 Both are ETF’s (exchange traded funds) that increase in value over time outpacing inflation.
 Full disclosure: We own them both.

 Some people believe that gold is the better metal to keep up with inflation.

-Below is a 10-year chart showing the returns of GLD, the largest gold ETF, and both VTI and DVY.
+Below is a 10-year chart showing the returns of GLD, the largest gold ETF, and both VTI and VGT.

 As you can see there is no comparison.